rlucioni/courtbot/README.md

 $ npm run decrypt -- <your password here>
 ```

+See `secrets.dev.yml.example` for an example of what the file should look like.
 If you create the file yourself, encrypt it with the following command to create a file you can commit:

 ```sh
 $ npm run encrypt -- <your password here>